-There’s a lot at stake when an injured employee applies for workers’ compensation benefits.
+There’s a lot at stake when injured employees file workers’ comp claims.

 Many workers make the mistake of following the advice of L&I or their employer without asking the right questions or considering the consequences.
 Mistakes made early on in the claim can derail the claim down the road.
 If you’ve been injured, don’t make these costly mistakes.

 Read below to learn about the Do’s and Don’ts of workers’ comp claims!

 First things first, if you want to maximize your chances of getting workers’ comp, you need to report the injury and start the L&I claim process as soon as possible.
 Any delay opens the door for your self-insured employer or L&I claim manager to question whether you were hurt at work and start building a case against you.

 Keep in mind that technically you have one year from the date of your injury to file a claim for workers’ comp benefits, and two years if the injury is an occupational disease.
 However, if you miss these deadlines, it’s highly unlikely your claim will ever see the light of day.

 Self-insured employers are notorious for recommending health care providers that are biased in favor of the company and its interests.
 Seeing the company doctor could result in a medical opinion that doesn’t accurately reflect your injuries.
 And once an unsupportive medical opinion is on the record, it’s difficult to overcome.

 If L&I is handling your claim, your first medical visit for a work-related injury or illness will be covered automatically.
 For all subsequent visits, you must choose a doctor within the L&I network of medical providers.